l7mp/dcontroller/examples/endpointslice-controller/README.md

         kind: Service
    ```

 3. Create the **aggregation** pipeline.

-   This contains a single aggregation with 3 stages:
+The aggregation consists of 3 stages:
    - filter the Services annotated with `dcontroller.io/endpointslice-controller-enabled`.
-Note that we use the long-form JSONpath expression `$["metadata"][..."]` because the annotation contains a `/` that is incompatible with the simpler short-form,
+Note that we use the long-form JSONpath expression format `$["metadata"][..."]` because the annotation contains a `/` that is incompatible with the simpler short-form,
-   - remove some useless fields and converts the shape of the resultant objects,
+   - remove some useless fields and convert the shape of the resultant objects,
    - demultiplex the result into multiple objects by blowing up the `$.spec.ports` list.

    The pipeline is as follows: